 -Dig that hole, forget the sun /When at last the work is done/ Don't sit down it's time to dig another one: Hunk pointing to the ground; hits his finger "when at last the work is done" (see note).
 Camera shifts to Dorothy, now with Zeke, using bench to climb pigpen enclosure.
 Moments later, Zeke will use same bench to catch his breath on, while Aunt Em comes along, chiding him to feed the hogs, before they become anemic.([See previous note] In the above sequence, we see Hunk pointing to the ground, as we hear "Dig that hole, forget the sun."
 Lincoln, near the beginning of his presidency, began having premonitions of his approaching death, and accepted his fate; Joan, however, after being captured in battle, believed that she would be rescued, and as her date with destiny approached, she felt betrayed by the voices in her head.
 Hunk hits his already bruised finger with the hammer, as we hear "When at last the work is done" ; the camera then shifts to Dorothy, now with Zeke, as we hear "Don't sit down it's time to dig another one."
 This is a reference to the fact that Lincoln was martyred after he had gained the victory, while the victory for Joan of Arc would not come until after she had been martyred.
 Notice the bench Dorothy uses to get up on the fence, as we hear "Don't sit down it's time to dig another one".
 After rescuing Dorothy from pigpen, Zeke will use this same bench to catch his breath on, while Aunt Em comes along, chiding him and the other farmhands to get back to work.
 In this scene, we see Zeke in the role of "savior", and as we shall see later, Zeke, or Lion, is our symbol for Jesus, and we will note that for Jesus, like Joan of Arc, the work had only just begun when he was martyred.

-Contrast the above sequence, where we have Hunk pointing to the ground as we hear Dig that hole, forget the sun, to the sequence in the next song, where we have a plane taking off and crashing, as Dorothy is singing "Over the Rainbow".
+Contrast the above sequence, where we have Hunk pointing to the ground as we hear Dig that hole, forget the sun, to the sequence in the next song, where we have a plane taking off and crashing, as Dorothy is looking up into the sky, while singing "Over the Rainbow".
 Notice that Hunk hits his finger with the hammer just after saying to Dorothy, "Well, your head aint made of straw, you know."
 This is foreshadowing Hunk's Oz counterpart, Scarecrow, who lacks a brain.
 Lincoln's life, of course, ended with a "bang" and his brains being blown out, after the war was over, "when at last his work was done."

 -For long you live and high you fly: Dorothy practicing her tightrope walking